 Sometimes, the brown staining on teeth caused by certain medical conditions like coeliac disease or the effects of years of poor dental hygiene can be permanent.
 It might be possible to lessen them, but it isn’t always possible to remove them.

-Further discolouration can be aided by use of the following techniques:
+Further discolouration can be aided by the use of the following techniques:

-- Airflow Stain Removal – This is the best treatment for stain built up from food/drinks and tobacco.
-It eliminates most of those stains very effectively, using a high pressure water that sprays powder on the teeth and it is relatively painless.
+- Airflow Stain Removal – is the best treatment for stains built up from food/drinks and tobacco.
+It eliminates most dental stains very effectively.
+Airflow uses high-pressure water that sprays powder on the teeth and it is relatively painless.

 Sometimes wearing a retainer or night guard may also be recommended.